emanuel2718/algocli/README.md

 - [x] Make a theme file and link it in README.md
 - [ ] Make a O(1) lookup table with {'cpp': [formatted_name, section_number]} to avoid having to make a separate server request to get this data everytime.
 This will cut the time in half.
 - [ ] Fix bug in helloworld (python) ----> <lang ..... </lang>
+- [ ] Specify in README that algorithms presented may not be the most efficient and accurate yadda yadda yadda.
 - [ ] Create own parser wikitext parser
 - [ ] Publish version 0.1 to pip and Homebrew.
 (Maybe macports?)
 - [ ] Handle RELEASES